cloudera/cloudera-airflow-plugins/cloudera_airflow_provider/README.md

 | api_retries | int | The number of times to retry an API request in the event of a connection failure or non-fatal API error.
 The parameter can be used to overwrite the value used by the cde hook used by the operator.
 The value precedence is 'parameter' > 'env var' > 'airflow.cfg' > 'default'.
 The `AIRFLOW__CDE__DEFAULT_NUM_RETRIES` environmemt variable can be used to set the value.
 Default value in the cde hook: `9` |
 | api_timeout | int | The timeout in seconds after which, if no response has been received from the API, a request should be abandoned and retried.
 The parameter can be used to overwrite the value used by the cde hook.
 The value precedence is 'parameter' > 'env var' > 'airflow.cfg' > 'default'.
 The `AIRFLOW__CDE__DEFAULT_API_TIMEOUT` environmemt variable can be used to set the value.
 The timeout value for the job run status check is calculated separately.
 The tenth of the `api_timeout` value is used if it is not less than `CdeHook.DEFAULT_API_TIMEOUT // 10`.
 If it is less the `CdeHook.DEFAULT_API_TIMEOUT // 10` value will be used.
 Default value in the cde hook: `300` |

+##### Retries
+The `api_retries` parameter from the above table specifies the number of times to retry an API request.
+However, in case of [HTTP 429 Too Many Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429), the retry logic is different, and it is working as follows:

+The rate limited retries are stopped either if we reached one of:
+1. More than 2 hours of time frame of retrying
+2. 1800 retries, 4 seconds between retries gives 2 hours of retrying.
+No more retries will be performed if any of these conditions is satisfied.

+In case of normal retries, retrying will be performed with exponential backoff.
+In case of rate-limited retries, a fixed wait will be performed.
+To be more precise, the wait time between retries is parsed from the server's [Retry-After](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) HTTP response header.
+So essentially it is up to the server to control the waiting time of the client.
+If the Retry-After header is not found or cannot be parsed, the default retry interval of 4 seconds will be used.

 Example CDE operator DAG snippet:
 ```python
 cde_task = CdeRunJobOperator(